Belgian Hockey League

 The Belgian Hockey League, also known as the Belgian Elite League, was the highest level of competition organized by the Royal Belgian Ice Hockey Federation.
 The league winner was crowned the Belgian Champion.
 The league had been in existence since 1912.
 The Brussels Royal IHSC were the most decorated team with 23 titles.
 In 2015, the league merged with the Dutch Eredivisie to form the BeNe League.

 History

 Early history

 The Belgian Hockey League played first in 1912.
 The play was interrupted several times in its history.
-The first game suspension happened 1914-1920 due to World War I. The next break was from 1929-1934 due to the world economic crisis.
+The first game suspension happened 1914-1920 due to World War I. The next break was from 1929 to 1934 due to the world economic crisis.
 The 3rd and last break was in the 1994/95 season, which was cancelled after the regular season due to issues over playoff participation.

 Recent history

 In 2009, there were 5 clubs competing in the Elite league for the Belgian Championship.